johnsp3/johnciresi.com/README.md

 ## 📄 License

-This project is for personal use by John Chezik.
+This project is for personal use by John Ciresi.
 All rights reserved.

 ## 🚨 CRITICAL GALLERY FIX - PERMANENT RESOLUTION